+Editor’s Note: The support for the UE IP address preservation indicator is dependent on SA2.

 9.11.3.4 Network slice adaptation trigger response

 Table 9.11.3.4-1 describes the information flow network slice adaptation trigger response from the NSCE server to the NSCE client and optionally to the VAL client.